cyverse/irods-adm/README.md

 The bash script `count-sessions.sh` can be combined with `sessions-intervals.awk` to generate a report on the number of concurrent sessions during each second for the time period covered by a log file.

+## Check access to iRODS resources

+The program `check-irods` generates a report on the accessibility of the IES and resources from various locations.

 ## Synchronizing data object and file sizes

 The bash script `fix-file-size.sh` can be used to set the sizes of a group of data objects with the sizes of their respective files.